Driverless cars bring new ways of designing roads and, perhaps, new ways of living.

 I say, the future starts now.

-Morgan Abbott, PE, is a highway designer and mother, passionate about preparing the world for the next generation.
-Contact Morgan
+Tom Sohrweide, PE, PTOE, is a senior traffic engineer, father, and youth leader passionate about preparing the world for the next generation.
+Contact Tom